-The Government is planning to build a new railway between London and Birmingham, called High Speed 2.
-The construction of the railway will seriously affect the people, businesses and natural environment in Three Rivers District, just south of Maple Cross and near to West Hyde.
+The Government is going to build a new railway between London and Birmingham, called High Speed 2.
+The construction of the railway will affect the people, businesses and natural environment in Three Rivers District, just south of Maple Cross and near to West Hyde.

 The High Speed Rail (London – West Midlands) Act 2017 gave powers to a government body, HS2 Ltd, to build a new railway that will cross part of the Three Rivers District.

 There will be 1.4 miles of track in Three Rivers District, just south of Maple Cross and near to West Hyde between a 2 mile viaduct over the Colne Valley and a tunnel under the Chilterns, as well as semi-permanent construction compounds.
 Initial work is now underway on the new High Speed railway (HS2) between London and Birmingham.
 These are major works so there will be significant local disruption for at least the next 10 years.

 Three Rivers District Council raised serious concerns about the impact of the works and has received assurances from the Government about the way the railway will be built, including the construction of temporary slip roads to link the M25 with the site to reduce heavy construction traffic on local roads.